phanmtim/phanmtim.github.io/_pages/about.md

 ---
 Hey, I'm Tim!

-I'm a graduate student at Georgia Tech pursuing a Master’s in Quantitative and Computational Finance, with a strong interest in machine learning and data science.
+I'm a graduate student at Georgia Tech pursuing a Master’s in Quantitative and Computational Finance and a Master's in Computational Science and Engineering, with a strong interest in machine learning and AI.
 I previously graduated with a bachelor's in Information Systems, also from Georgia Tech, in December 2024.
 I have taken several courses in financial mathematics, machine learning, deep learning, etc...
 I have experience with machine learning methods and data science.
 This is where my interests generally lie and I hope to continue working on some fun personal projects outside of class this summer!

 Feel free connect with me on LinkedIn or reach out via email about any research / project opportunities!